albar965/littlenavmap-manual/en/FEATURES.md

 * Exhaustive search function for airports and navaids allows filtering by an extensive range of criteria.
 * Distance and direction based spatial search for airports or navaids around a center point.
 Can be combined with all other search options.
 * Search for airports or navaids by BGL \(FSX, P3D\) or DAT \(X-Plane\) file name or path to find your preferred add-on airports or debug scenery problems.
-* FSX/P3D: Support for navdata updates from [_fsAerodata_](https://www.fsaerodata.com) and [_FSX/P3D Navaids update_](http://www.aero.sors.fr/navaids3.html).
+* FSX/P3D: Support for navdata updates from [_Navigraph_](http://www.navigraph.com), [_fsAerodata_](https://www.fsaerodata.com) and [_FSX/P3D Navaids update_](http://www.aero.sors.fr/navaids3.html).
 * Third party X-Plane navdata updates supported.
-* FSX/P3D only: Recognizes VORTAC and TACAN radio stations from _fsAerodata_ navaid update.
 * Units can be changed between nautical, imperial and metric.
 * Multiple GUI styles including a night mode.
 Two styles can be customized in configuration files.
 * The program can now check for updates on three different channels \(stable, beta and develop\) and will show a notification if a new version is available.
 Configurable in options dialog.

 ### Flight Plan and Routing {#flight-plan-and-routing}

-* Can read and write FSX PLN format, X-Plane FMS and FLP format \(Aerosoft Airbus and others\).
+* Can read and write FSX PLN format, X-Plane FMS \(old limited version 3 and new version 11 usable by X-Plane 11.10\) and FLP format \(Aerosoft Airbus, X-Plane and others\).
 * Can export flight plans in GFP format used by the Flight1 GTN 750/650.
-* Other export formats are PMDG RTE and GPX.
+* Other export formats are PMDG RTE, IEXG 737, Majestic Dash, Flight Factor Airbus, JARDesign Aircraft, Rotate Simulations and GPX.
 GPX files include the flown track.
 * Import of FS9 flight plans.
 * Flight plans can be created from a route description copied from an online flight planner or other sources.
 This includes speed and altitude elements as well as SIDs and STARs.
 * Route descriptions can be generated from a flight plan.
 The included information can be configured.